-Tandem language partnerships are also very common in Germany.
+Tandem language partnerships are also widespread in Germany.
 A quick Google search will likely turn up some resources in your host city, or ask around at the local university if there is one.
-A tandem language partner will meet with you regularly to practice language skills -- you'll speak in German and they'll speak in English.
+A tandem language partner will meet with you regularly to practice language skills -- you'll speak in German, and they'll talk in English.
 It's a win-win!

 Find a tandem partner:

 While you should never forget that you are in Germany first and foremost to gain professional experience, you are also there for a cultural experience.
-And with such a fantastic and reliable transportation system, there's little excuse not to get out and explore a bit.
+And with such a fantastic and reliable transportation system, there's little excuse not to get out and sightsee.

-As we mentioned before, Germany's different cities and regions vary greatly and have a lot to offer, so take the opportunity to compare and contrast them and gain a wider view of German culture.
+As we mentioned before, Germany's different cities and regions vary greatly and have a lot to offer, so take the opportunity to compare and contrast them and gain a more comprehensive view of German culture.
 Berlin, Munich, Cologne, Frankfurt...
 These are all incredibly different cities worth seeing!

 8. Get Paid

 Unlike many other countries around the world, paid internships are quite common in Germany, even for international interns!
-Also, because of the strong, longstanding strategic partnership between the United States and Germany, there are a number of fellowships and scholarships available for internships in Germany.
-To name a few:
+Also, because of the strong, longstanding strategic partnership between the United States and Germany, numerous fellowships and scholarships are available for internships in Germany.

 Reap The Benefits

-The benefits of interning abroad are vast, and choosing to intern in Germany -- and abiding by these insider tips -- will ensure you get the most out of your international internship.
+The benefits of interning abroad are vast.
+Choosing to intern in Germany -- and abiding by these insider tips -- will ensure you get the most out of your international internship.
 Viel Glück!

 This article was originally published in July 2015 and was updated in May 2021.